arjavsharma91/decoint-IEEE-1788.1-2017/CONFORMANCE.md

 ## 1. Underlying Numeric Type

 This library achieves strict IEEE 1788.1-2017 compliance by anchoring all endpoint calculations to arbitrary-precision floating-point numbers via the `gmpy2` library, which wraps the GNU MPFR C engine.
 Instead of relying on native Python `float` types (which map to hardware-dependent IEEE 754 binary64 and risk implicit precision leaks), all numeric constants, strings, and inputs are explicitly promoted to MPFR instances using a centralized factory layer (`Number`).
 This configuration ensures that every upper and lower bound modification is strictly bound to the active MPFR hardware context flags.
 Directed rounding modes (`RoundUp` and `RoundDown`) are dynamically set within localized atomic execution blocks (`with context(...)`).
 This approach eliminates double-rounding issues during complex transcendental operations and guarantees a watertight containment enclosure.
+Exponent minimums and maximums are manually set to ensure compliance with IEEE 754 Floating Point Numbers.

 ---